Dogs make great companions on day hikes and these gifts will make sure they have all they need to stay safe and happy.

 As this jacket is waterproof, comfortable to wear, and will keep their body temperature stable, so they can enjoy their winter hike as much as possible.

-9. A Reflective Jacket For Early Morning Hikes
+10. A Reflective Dog Jacket For Early Morning Hikes

 If you like to take your dog out on early morning or evening hikes, then visibility can be an issue.